Tortola Yacht Charter

 Great Thatch and Little Thatch Island

-• Sail up the Sir Francis Drake Channel from St Thomas, just upon entering the Territory; you will find Great Thatch and Little Thatch Island (link to an article we did back in 2014 on our old website).
-Great Thatch is one of my favorite anchorages, for more than a couple of reasons.
+• Sail up the Sir Francis Drake Channel from St Thomas.
+Upon entering the Territory, you will find Great Thatch and Little Thatch Island.
+Great Thatch is one of my favorite anchorages for more than a couple of reasons.

 • 1) The fishing is excellent.
 There is a reason one always sees the local fishermen out on their boats there.
 The birds fish there in flocks.

-• 2) The snorkeling is perfect on both the Great and Little Thatch Islands.
+• 2) The snorkeling is perfect on the Great and Little Thatch Islands.
 There is even a Turtle Kraal located in the water on Great Thatch.
-A Turtle Kraal is a stone pen in the water, and centuries ago, the marine life, mostly turtles, were kept alive in there until it was their turn to be eaten.
+A Turtle Kraal is a stone pen in the water, and centuries ago, marine life, primarily turtles, was kept alive until it was their turn to be eaten.

 • 3) Great Thatch is a nursery for small fish.
 The snorkeling off the beach at Little Thatch Island has a lot of current running by it.
-Therefore, the water is crystal clear, and there are lots of fish and Black Coral to see.
+Therefore, the water is crystal clear, and there are many fish and Black Coral to see.

 • 4) A drift dive starting at the East End of the inside of Little Thatch down to the beach is drift diving at its best.

-• 5) Put on your best “catch and keep” protection clothes, so you keep the thorn bites to a minimum, grab your machete and walking shoes and head up to the ruins on Little Thatch.
+• 5) Wear your best “catch and keep” protection clothes to minimize thorn bites.
+Grab your machete and walking shoes, and head up to the ruins on Little Thatch.
 By the salt pond going up the hill, you will find a garbage midden, water storage, rock walls, and many pieces of pottery and old bottles.
 You will have lush vegetation, so dress accordingly.

-Anthony Quinn filmed a lot of “The Old Man and the Sea” at Smugglers Cove.
-The history of Smugglers Cove is fascinating and deserves its own blog post one day.
+Fun Fact: Anthony Quinn filmed much of “The Old Man and the Sea” here.
+The cove’s rich history deserves a deeper dive!

 North Shore Beaches of Tortola

 Carrot Bay is famous for surf breaks and Bombas Shack.
-Bomba’s Shack is no longer in business since the 2017 hurricanes took away the debris and Jetson that made it up.
+Bomba’s Shack is no longer in business since the 2017 hurricanes removed the debris and Jetson that made it up.

-Cane Garden Bay is next with more Surf breaks.
+Cane Garden Bay is next, with more Surf breaks.
 You will find surf breaks when the swell is up on ALL the North Side beaches of differing skill levels needed.
-Here you can also find Myetts and Pussers as well as Callwoods Rum Distillery.
-The Rum Distillery not only does tours, but of course, you can find rum shots!!!
+Look for Callwoods Distillery

-The snorkeling and SCUBA on the points are excellent; however, if you are bareboating (renting a yacht yourself), Brewers Bay is on the “DO NOT GO” chart as there are many reefs there that can foul your anchor.
+The snorkeling and SCUBA on the points are excellent; however, if you are bareboating (renting a yacht yourself), Brewers Bay is on the “DO NOT GO” chart as many reefs can foul your anchor.

-Walking at low tide on Beef Bluff Reef of Beef Island, Tortola
+Walking at Low Tide at Beef Bluff Reef off Tortola

 I love hitting Beef Bluff and Hans Creek, which are on Beef Island, but Beef Island is joined to Tortola by a bridge.